In Part One of this tutorial, we explained how to use WordPress widgets and in Part Two, we explained how to configure text widgets.

 Add a new Text widget to your sidebar, paste the content from your clipboard into the content field and click Save …

-Your custom widget will be added to the sidebar navigation area…
+Your new widget is now added to the sidebar…

 (Create your own custom sidebar widgets)

 Congratulations!
-Now you know how to use and configure various commonly-used sidebar widgets.
+Now you know how to use and configure several commonly-used WordPress sidebar widgets.

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...